 Rubber padded feet allow for safety and slip resistance

-Lightweight and slender design for easy storage and holds up to 225 lbs
+Lightweight and slender design for easy storage, holds up to 225 lbs

 This 22-foot telescoping ladder offers the versatility to tackle any and all projects.
 With the ability to be used as a two-person stepladder, extension ladder, or scaffold this piece of equipment has 28 adjustable heights and positions for perfect use.

-The Werner ladder features a 300 lb weight rating and features push knobs for easy adjustments to get projects done quickly
+The Werner ladder has a 300 lb. weight rating and features push knobs for easy adjustments to get projects done quickly

 Double riveted steps for additional safety